roboscales/labs/tutrichker/readme.md

 Here is my prcatice in C Programming Language.
+Maybe, you will be wondered.